Bark at the Moon (song)

-"Bark at the Moon" is a song by heavy metal vocalist Ozzy Osbourne.
+"Bark at the Moon" is a song by heavy metal singer Ozzy Osbourne.
 It was the first single released from his 1983 album of the same name.
 The music video produced for the song was Osbourne's first.
-It peaked at #21 on the UK Singles Chart and #12 on Billboard's Album Rock Tracks.
+It peaked at number 21 on the UK Singles Chart and number 12 on Billboard's Album Rock Tracks.
 The song has received critical praise, frequently being voted one of Ozzy's best songs.

-Overview

 Writing

 Though officially credited solely to Osbourne, "Bark at the Moon" was co-written with guitarist Jake E. Lee and bassist/lyricist Bob Daisley.
 Daisley has stated that he accepted a buyout from Osbourne in exchange for all writing credits on the album.
 Lee, however, claims he was threatened with firing by Osbourne's wife and manager Sharon if he refused to sign a 1983 contract stating that he would relinquish his claims to writing and publishing.
 In the liner notes to The Ozzman Cometh, Osbourne himself, acknowledged that Lee was involved in the song's writing saying, "I had the vocal line for this [song] and Jake came up with the riff.
-It was the first song we wrote together."
+It was the first song we wrote together".